holochain/holochain-client-js/docs/client.wsclient.md

 A WebSocket client which can make requests and receive responses, as well as send and receive signals.

-Uses Holochain's websocket WireMessage for communication.
+Uses Holochain's WireMessage for communication.

 **Signature:**